the10thWiz/Rocket/site/guide/20-websockets.md

 The current implementation allows the `message` handler to be optional, as long as there is a matching `join` handler to accept their connection.

-## Authentication

-Any and all authentication should be done with Request Guards, just like everywhere else in Rocket.
-It is highly inadvisable to rely on `join` handlers, since it is possible for a client to connection without triggering a `join` handler.

-To avoid running costly authentication procedures for every message, the request guard can cache tokens in the requests local cache.

-TODO: Example

 ### Mounting event handlers

 WebSocket Event Handlers are attached to Rocket in the same way as any other route.
 In fact, WebSocket Event Handlers actually also generate an HTTP route, to provide error responses.
-These default routes are given the lowest priority possible, to prevent collisions with existing routes.
+These default routes are given the lowest priority possible, so every other route will be tried first.
+The defualt handler just returns an UpgradeRequired status code, to indicate that the route is actually a WebSocket Route.

 ### Channel